-There are plenty of advantages from choosing in season and as far as possible locally grown fruit and vegetables:
+There are plenty of advantages to choosing in-season and locally-grown fruit and vegetables:

-And let me add the pleasure of appreciating what is available at present, waiting for what you will be enjoying a few months later.
+And let me add the pleasure of appreciating what is available now, waiting for what you will be enjoying a few months later.

-When you go to the grocery store you find an abundance of vegetal products coming from almost all over the world.
-Before going, make sure to prepare a list of what is produced as close as possible to where you live.
-Also, inform you on what is in season and try to limit your buys to it.
-You will have a lighter environmental footprint than if you bought exotic fruit, while enjoying the flavors of the season.
+When you go to the grocery store, you find an abundance of vegetal products coming from almost worldwide.
+Before going, prepare a list of what is produced as close as possible to where you live.
+Also, inform you what is in season and limit your buys to it.
+You will have a lighter environmental footprint than if you bought exotic fruit while enjoying the season’s flavors.